 Ease of Use

-The Waterproof received just above average marks for its ease of use.
-While the general shape is that of a standard cylindrical bag, the flat bottom allows it to stand upright on its own which greatly facilitates packing and finding contents inside it during activity.
+The Earth Pak's general shape is that of a standard cylindrical bag.
+However, the flat bottom allows it to stand upright on its own, which greatly facilitates packing and finding contents inside it during activity.
 The removable over the shoulder carrying strap is useful for transporting it from the car to the water, but unfortunately, ours broke on the first day of testing.

 The flat bottom allows this model to stand unsuported.

-While we loved the idea of a simple, removable crossbody carry strap to help move the Waterproof from point a to point b, we were disappointed that the plastic attachment broke during the first day of use.
-On a much brighter note, the included separate waterproof phone case worked great and we enjoyed using it even independently of the primary bag.
+While we love the idea of a simple, removable crossbody carry strap to help move the Earth Pak from point A to point B, we are disappointed that the plastic attachment broke during the first day of use.
+On a much brighter note, the included separate waterproof phone case works great, and we enjoyed using it even independently of the primary bag.
 The phone case is big enough for an iPhone 8 and both the touch screen and the camera work through the case.

-Like both the Såk Gear DrySak and the MARCHWAY Floating Waterproof, the Waterproof feature a standard roll top.
-It has three plastic D-rings held on by webbing with two at the roll top, one on the bottom side of the back.
+The Earth Pak features a standard roll-top closure system.
+It has three plastic D-rings held on by webbing with two at the roll-top, one on the bottom side of the back.

 This model features a crossbody strap that unfortunately broke on the first day of testing.